 Ghost (named after Jon Snow’s direwolf in Game of Thrones) and Lupin have got on like a house on fire since becoming “brothers” back in May.
 They both require lots of exercise due to their relentless energy levels (Lupin) and rapid growth (Ghost).
 Both dogs wear harnesses rather than collars, which we’ve found to be of massive benefit when walking them.

-Let’s take a look at some recommended harnesses for Golden Retrievers.
+Let’s take a look at some recommended best harnesses for Golden Retrievers.

 Pets At Home Step In Dog Harness